unpilbaek/unpilbaek.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a quantum computing researcher with expertise in designing quantum algorithms for simulating physical and chemical systems.
-My work bridges theoretical and applied aspects of quantum computing, exploring potential advancements in computational methods for scientific discovery.
-Beyond my primary research, I am interested in interdisciplinary approaches that connect computation with creative fields, including music and visualization.
-Through my work, I aim to expand the ways in which complex scientific concepts can be understood and explored.
+My work focuses on developing near-term quantum methods for electronic structure simulations, bridging algorithm design with physical/chemical insight to advance scientific computing on emerging quantum hardware.
+I'm also expanding into machine learning and AI to deepen my algorithmic intuition and explore new computational inquiries across classical and quantum domains.

+Alongside my scientific path, I’m also an active jazz pianist, arranger, and composer.
+My musical world spans classical, jazz, and global traditions, grounded in improvisation and creative experimentation.
+Whether through performance or composition, I aim to offer vivid, emotionally resonant experiences that sit at the intersection of structure and spontaneity.

+By embracing both technical depth and artistic range, I thrive in spaces where disciplines meet—designing algorithms, telling stories, and shaping ideas into tangible impact.